Paint comes in so many colors that it can be hard to pick the right one. Eliminate the confusion with these simple tips for choosing paint colors.

 The advantage of putting the color on a board is that you can prop the board up at different locations throughout the room to see how it looks in different light.
 It will look different at night under light bulbs than it does during the day.

-The other advantage of painting foam board is that you can put each color swatch up by itself.
+The other advantage of painting foam board is you can put each color swatch up by itself.
 When you have the colors side by side on the wall, it’s hard to get a true reading of what the color really looks like (our eyes always interpret color relative to what is around it).

 Just make sure that the board is standing upright.
 The color can look different if the board is laying down.